Category Archives: Danish Royals

 In 1699, the year of Christian’s birth, King Frederik IV began a relationship with Elisabeth Helene von Vieregg, lady-in-waiting to his unmarried sister Sophia Hedwig.
 In 1703, without divorcing his wife Louise, Frederik made a bigamous marriage to Elisabeth.
 After Elisabeth died in 1704 due to childbirth complications giving birth to a son who lived only nine months, Frederik gave her an elaborate funeral.

-After the death of Elisabeth, Frederik began an affair with her lady-in-waiting, Charlotte Helene von Schindel.
+After Elisabeth’s death, Frederik began an affair with her lady-in-waiting, Charlotte Helene von Schindel.
 In 1709, Frederik wanted to make another bigamous marriage but received strong opposition from the church leaders who told him that the law against bigamy also applied to kings.
 Charlotte and Frederik had a daughter in 1710 who died in infancy.

 After losing interest in Charlotte Helene von Schindel in 1711, Frederik IV fell in love with 19-year-old Anna Sophie Reventlow, daughter of Grand-Chancellor Conrad Reventlow who held a position similar to Prime Minister.
 In 1712, Frederik abducted Anna Sophia from her parents’ home and took her to Skanderborg Castle where they were married bigamously while Queen Louise was still alive.